 Different disabilities require different adaptations in web design and programming.
 Most of these adaptations benefit all customers because accessibility and good web site design are complimentary.

-This is just the beginning.
 Improving our web sites’ usability is an ongoing and evolutionary process.
 Our company is committed to continually incorporating future refinements to the look and feel for both the general and My Account web sites.